jamesfmackenzie/jamesfmackenzie.github.io/_posts/2016-11-02-shooting-storing-and-sharing-vr-panormas.md

 My recommendation: stick with JPEG images in <a href="https://en.wikipedia.org/wiki/Equirectangular_projection" target="_blank">equirectangular</a> (or sometimes, "spherical") projection:

-* Google's Street View panoramas already export in this format
+* Google's Street View already exports in this format
 * Supported by most photo-stitching software
 * Accepted as input by most panorama-sharing sites and apps too